sharafdin/yonode/packages/yonode-templates/javascript/MongoDB/Mongoose/NoAuth/README.md

 ## Getting Started

-Initially, navigate to the .env file to set up the required environment variables:
+Initially, navigate to the .env file to set up the required environment variables.

 Next, launch the development server: